-If you've already tried Delta 8 THC you know how similar - yet different it is from cannabis.
-However, there are still somethings you might not have know about this hemp derived extract.
+If you’ve already tried Delta 8 THC you know how similar – yet different it is from cannabis.
+However, there are still some things you might not have known about this hemp-derived extract.
 Therefore we decided to come up with 5 facts about Delta 8 THC that you might not have known about.
-Some of these are obvious if you've already tried it; but some are not so obvious.
+Some of these are obvious if you’ve already tried them, but some are not so obvious.

 5 Facts About Delta 8 THC

 Here is our list of 5 facts about Delta 8 THC :

 This one is fairly obvious; we all know that THC is the active ingredient in cannabis that gets you high.
 What you may not have known is that hemp also possesses THC in small amounts.
 We extract the THC from hemp and use the 8th carbon bond instead of the 9th.
 The reason why we do this is because Delta 9 THC is not permitted under the Farm Bill; however, Delta 8 THC is.
 So we use this specific hemp extract to make our products.
 Although you could use the cannabis plant to get the same results – government restrictions prohibit cannabis from being used.
 The cannabis plant produces a higher number of Delta 9 THC which is against federal law.

 Although it might be new to you this extract has been around since the ’70s.
 It was first used in research along with CBD and Delta 9 THC on lab rats.
 Scientists were trying to discover what type of effects it had on the immune system.
 At the time the labor-intensive work of extracting and isolating the 8th carbon didn’t seem beneficial.
 This is because most people who were looking to get high would use cannabis.
 However, the Farm Bill introduced the general public to lesser-known hemp extracts.
 This included CBD and Delta 8 THC which can be extracted from the hemp plant.
 This paved the way for new products like Delta 8 THC Cartridges.